jgege/UNI-CSCU9V5/CSCU9V5.md

   - however, what if two processes write to the same printer?
 - Some devices (such as printer) can be **spooled**
   - only the printer daemon uses printer resource
-  - thus deadlock for printer eliminiated
+  - thus deadlock for printer eliminated
 - not all devices can be spooled (process table)
 - does not provide 100% deadlock freedom